deanturpin/germs.dev/posts/repairs.md

 - [x] Reseat click

 ## Rone Countryman
-34mm manual, ~200&deg; ammplitude.
+34mm manual, ~200&deg; amplitude.
 Consolidate with a similar Rone with a date.
 Thinking I'll just initially take the barrel from the second one.
 Might consider using the second with the date as the donee if it's looking OK after a clean.

 ### No date version
 Runs for a couple of hours but the mainspring seems to be broken.